 – Malcolm Mercer, Chair of the Law Society’s Advertising and Fee Arrangements Issues

-The condominium fees will include the utilities along with the reserve funds and the maintenance charges of the building for all the common areas that you have access to.
+The condominium fees include the utilities, reserve funds and the maintenance charges.
+This also covers the common areas that you have access to.

-To be on the safe side, it’s better to finalize the condo purchase after consulting with your realtor or even with your real estate lawyer.
-This will help you figure out all that is covered in the charges so you won’t be surprised when any surprise bill pops up at your door.
+To be on the safe side, it’s better to finalize the condo purchase after consulting with your realtor or lawyer.

-If you’re thinking to invest in a Toronto condo, then it’s better to do proper research on the management company and developer.
-Go with a company that has a great reputation, and be sure to consult your real estate lawyer will help you figure out the dark spots.
+If you’re thinking of investing in a Toronto condo, then it’s better to do proper research on the management company and developer.
+Go with a company that has a great reputation, and be sure to consult your real estate lawyer.

 There are a lot of buyers in Toronto who look for condos with lower condo maintenance fees to manage their mortgage amount.
 In some cases, the cost of the whole unit may be reduced to maintain the said charges.

-The size of the condo building can make a significant dent as well.
-If two similar structures require a roof repair, irrespective of the floors, it will need the same cost.
+The size of the condo building can make a significant dent in your budget as well.
+If two similar structures require a roof repair, irrespective of the floors, it will cost the same.

 The cost of renovation will be another factor to add to the expenses.
-For example, if the main entrance requires re-building, it will be added on to your monthly fees as it stands to be a shared space for condo owners.
+For example, if the main entrance requires rebuilding, it will be added on to your monthly fees as it’s a shared space for condo owners.

 3. The Condo Building’s Status Certificate

-Getting a status certificate of the building you are going for could prove to be very beneficial.
-This offers you with all the necessary information about the financial state of the corporation.
+Getting a status certificate of the building could prove to be very beneficial.
+It offers vital information about the financial state of the company.

-Depending on the corporation, the expenses may vary according to the different items.
-The standard fees in Toronto may cover the gas, hydro, and cable connection in one condo whereas the other may have metered units for everything.
+Depending on the condo you buy or rent there could be additional expenses per month.
+The standard fees in Toronto cover the gas, hydro, and cable connection in one condo.
+However, other areas of Canada may have metered units for everything.

-With the many factors playing a significant role in your condo monthly fees, it can be tedious to calculate the exact estimate of costs involved.
+With the many factors playing a significant role in your condo monthly fees, it can be tricky to calculate the exact estimate of costs involved.
 The total square footage is a contributing factor.
-In Toronto, the average price of condominium charges comes to be about $0.50 per square foot and can range up to $1.00 and higher.
+In Toronto, the average price of condominium charges comes in at around $0.50 per square foot.
+However, it can range up to $1 per square foot and above.

-With a larger unit, the monthly costs will be more.
-However, there is no upper cap limit for the expenses that you have to pay monthly as the budget costs are decided by the board of directors of the condo corporation.
+With a larger condo, the monthly maintenance fees for unit owners will be more.
+However, there is no upper cap limit for the expenses that you have to pay monthly.
+This is because budget costs are decided by the board of directors at the individual condo.

-Even as a regular house owner in Toronto, the cost can vary a lot depending on the destruction of the condition.
-Along with that, there may be some cases where you may require immediate repair.
-The unexpected expenses stand to surprise you the most, and this can essentially hit you with a massive bill.
+Even as a regular house owner in Toronto, the cost can vary a lot depending on the condition of the condo.
+If it’s in poor condition, you will be hit with a repair bill.

-Within the low supply and high increase in demand, the average cost of the resale of condominiums in Toronto rose from $510,000 to about $558,000 from last year.
-The implications were clear that to afford a condo; homebuyers would need to have an income of a minimum $100,000.
+The average cost of condominiums in Toronto rose from $510,000 to about $558,000 from last year.
+This means that to be able to afford a condo, buyers would need to have a minimum income of $100,000.

-According to a recent study, the average condo fee in Toronto buildings spiked with 2.5 percent from two years.
+According to a recent study, the average condo fee in Toronto buildings spiked 2.5 percent in two years.

-If we take into consideration a 594 square foot property, then the average maintenance costs come to be about $386.60 in case of a one bedroom apartment.
-It calculated from 984 buildings in the last year happened to be about $620.02 for a 956 square foot of a two-bedroom unit.
-The standard fees stood at about $881.20 monthly.
+If we take into consideration a 594 sq. ft property, then the average maintenance costs are about $386.60.
+However, the standard fees for larger condos stood at about $881.20 monthly.

 Additionally, with more facilities in the building, expect the highest condo fees in Toronto.
-These included water, heat, air conditioning, and connection for hydro.
-Necessarily, if you pay for all these elements separately, you might face an even bigger bill.
+The fees cover water, heat, air conditioning, and connection for hydro.
+If you pay for all these utilities separately, you might face an even bigger bill.
 Plus, there’s upkeep of common areas to consider too.

-Ultimately, to get a proper estimate of the monthly condo maintenance fees in the city, you may need to put aside some time to research your purchase.
+To get a proper estimate of the monthly condo maintenance fees in the city, you may need to put aside some time to research your purchase.
 Plus, build a reserve fund to cover unexpected expenses.
 Understanding how much condo fees are in total can be confusing.
 It largely depends on the condo corporation you choose.
 However, what is certain is that the fees for condo owners are increasing.

-Being a homeowner comes with many risks, but with a thorough evaluation of the corporation and included facilities, we here at Precondo believe that you can make an informed decision to move ahead with your purchase.
+But, with a thorough evaluation of the corporation and included facilities, here at Precondo we believe that you can make an informed decision about your purchase.

 1. Cision, Law Society publishes recommendations on contingency fees, retrieved from https://www.newswire.ca/news-releases/law-society-publishes-recommendations-on-contingency-fees-656647103.html